JetBrains/amper/docs/Documentation.md

 Unit tests is an integral part of a Module Manifest.
 In addition to unit tests, some platform have additional types of tests, such as Android [instrumented tests](https://developer.android.com/training/testing/instrumented-tests) or [iOS UI Test](https://developer.apple.com/documentation/xctest/user_interface_tests).
 Also project might need dedicated benchmarking, performance or integration tests.

-In order to keep Module Manifest files simple and at the same to offer flexibility for different type of tests, the DSL has a concept of _Auxiliary Modules_.
+In order to keep Module Manifest files simple and at the same to offer flexibility for different type of tests, Amper has a concept of _Auxiliary Modules_.
 Their main purpose is improving usability, and they differ from the regular Module in some important aspects:
 - Auxiliary Module should be located in a subfolder inside its main Module.
 - There may be multiple Auxiliary Module for a single main Module.
 - Auxiliary Module have an implicit dependency on its main Module.